NootanVijapure/SQLRevision/README.md

 # Create Foreign Key:

 Task: Create a new table named "Courses" with columns: "CourseID" (Integer, Primary Key) and "CourseName" (VARCHAR, Maximum 50 characters).
 Then, add a foreign key constraint in the "Students" table referencing the "CourseID" in the "Courses" table.

+Write SQL queries to perform the following tasks:

+# List all students with their respective classrooms and teacher names.

+# Show the average grade for each classroom.
+Display the classroom name and the average grade.

+# Find the names of students who belong to a classroom taught by a specific teacher (you can choose a teacher_id).

+# List all classrooms along with the number of students in each classroom.

+# Show the details of classrooms that have an average grade above a certain value (you can choose a specific grade).